 Combining a retro lamp with a bedside table

-Nowadays, a bedside table is vital.
+Nowadays, vintage bedside tables are vital.
 Here at PIB, we estimate that 90% of our readers have them in their homes.
 It is very important that two styles don't clash.
 That is to say, that the lamp and the table do not clash.
-If you purchase yourself a small small retro lamp of Scandinavian style, do not place it on top of an industrial style bedside table.
+If you purchase yourself small modern table lamps, do not place it on top of retro bedside tables.
 And, of course, vice-versa.

 We believe that a white lampshade, or a lampshade of any other neutral colour, looks fresh, clean and stylish with a bedside table of the same colour.
-A less neutral colour can be mixed with a wooden bedside table.
+A less neutral colour can be mixed with a shabby chic bedside table made of wood.
 In most cases, two matching bedside tables need to be bought together, so we recommend purchasing two matching retro lamps.

 What type of furniture can be combined with a retro lamp?